 .10 Uniform Disclosure Statement.

-A. When an assisted living programa licensee changes the services reported on its Uniform Disclosure Statement filed with the Office of Health Care Quality under Regulation .07A(2)(b) of this chapter, the assisted living program shall file an amended Uniform Disclosure Statement with the within 30 days of the change in services.
+A. When an assisted living program [] changes the services reported on its Uniform Disclosure Statement filed with the [Office of Health Care Quality]OHCQ under Regulation .07A(2)(b) of this chapter, the assisted living program shall file an amended Uniform Disclosure Statement with the OHCQ within 30 calendar days of the change in services.

-B. If an individual requests a copy of an assisted living program's Uniform Disclosure Statement, the assisted living program licensee shall provide a copy of the Uniform Disclosure Statement on a form provided by the Department without cost to the individual making the request.
+B. If an individual requests a copy of an assisted living program's Uniform Disclosure Statement, the assisted living program[] shall provide a copy of the Uniform Disclosure Statement on a form provided by the Department without cost to the individual making the request.

-C. An assisted living program The licensee shall provide a copy of the current Uniform Disclosure Statement to individuals as part of the assisted living program's marketing materials.
+C. An assisted living program[] shall provide a copy of the current Uniform Disclosure Statement to individuals as part of the assisted living program's marketing materials.

 10.07.14.11